 Content marketing myth #6 – tweaking content

-Just a few months ago, you’d hear lots of smart SEO and social media marketing folks advising you create new content using analytics showing which of your past content worked well.
+Just a few months ago, you’d hear lots of smart SEO and social media marketing folks advising you to create new content using analytics showing which of your past content worked well.
 And, that still works.
 Check out which posts really resonate well with your target audience (get the most views, shares, comments) and create more content on that topic.

 Google is moving toward semantic reasoning for search — trying to gauge your intent when you search — to deliver superior results.